 Similarly, you can’t base your plan on unrealistic income numbers.
 You can’t plan on overtime being there every month.
 It may have been there every month for the last two years, but it’s not a guarantee.
 Plan your budget based on your normal wages, and think of overtime, bonuses, and raises as extra, unexpected money.
 Having a plan for the unexpected income is fine, but don’t plan your lifestyle around it.
 I’ve seen too many people base their budgets on bonuses and overtime, only to lose it and wind up in a lot of trouble.

 One thing I really like about the way we budget in our house is that we do a new budget each month.
 I think it’s important to do an annual budget so you can do some projections and planning, but reviewing the budget and revising it on a monthly basis is a key component to success here.

 The reason for this is that every month is different.
 Every month has different expenses.
 Many months have different income totals, too.
 Doing the budget every month helps make sure there is a plan for every dollar before it hits your bank account.
 When you have a plan for that money, you can avoid spending on a whim, which can really eat away at your financial success over the long term.

 If you’re having trouble making an effective budget, you may want to seek help outside the home.
 Finding help doesn’t have to be a hassle.
 You can hire a financial coach to help with your budget.
 Perhaps your church has some classes or can refer you to someone who can help.
 Sometimes just networking with you family may reveal someone you know that has an accounting or budgeting background.
-You may also consider taking courses in an online msa degree program.
+You may also consider taking courses online.
 You can do this in your spare time and get the information you need to have financial stability.

 As I said before, I don’t thing there’s one magic solution or easy button for creating an effective budget.
 However, I do feel strongly that the steps mentioned above are definitely important ingredients in the recipe for success.
 That’s about as close as I can get to a magic formula.